Dupeshway/GroupProject/createdb/README.md

 1) Parsing your data

-Parse your data from genbank file, files found in createdb: ../GroupProject/tree/master/createdb:
+Files for parsing your genbank file can be found in createdb: ../GroupProject/tree/master/createdb:

 i) The Genbank file to be parsed is 'trimmed_chrom_8.txt' with a total of 286 genbank records (down from ~325)